eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.274
+- Break the Mould unlocks quicker: it wasn't counting the amount of factory automation you had and was just counting a fail once per machine per run.

 ## 3.273
 - Castle destruction has been completely wrong for several versions, how did no one notice until recently?